Tips for Decluttering Before Christmas

 A major mistake often made with decluttering is ‘transferring’.
 In simple terms, you transfer the junk of one room, to another.

-Quite often, it’s the core rooms such as the kitchen, dining room and living room which reap the rewards, while the spare bedroom receives the brunt end of the stick.
+Quite often, it’s the core rooms such as the kitchen, dining room, and living room that reap the rewards, while the spare bedroom receives the brunt end of the stick.

-This is an approach we would absolutely advise to avoid.
+This is an approach we would absolutely advise avoiding.
 Just remember, Christmas is likely to bring even more items into your home, and you’ll be back to square one in a matter of weeks if you proceed in this way.

 Don’t be afraid of giving away items; there’s a maximum capacity in your home and as various studies have already concluded, if you start to breach this your mental health can even suffer.

 Start decluttering before Christmas to have a happy, tidy holiday season!